zitadel/zitadel/docs/CONTRIBUTING.md

 # How to contribute to Zitadel's documentation
 Before you start your editing process please take some time to familiarise yourself with the rules for contributing to the documentation of Zitadel.

+## File format
+Zitadel's static site generator uses a Markdown file format.
+The flavour of the Markdown is specified in the [Caos Static Site Generator](cssg.md) document.

+## Using headings
+Make use of headings to structure and organise the document.
+The static site generator will make sure that the headings are rendered as a means of navigation for the site's content.

+## Headings capitalisaion conventions
+In order to keep consistency across the documentation we urge you to only write the very first word of a heading with a capital letter.
+The styling of the static site generator will then guarantee the consistent rendering of first caps, all caps, word caps or whatever style is chosen for the output.

 ## Using captions
 We urge you to always add captions to listings, code snippets, tables, graphics and images, *unless* the image is a logo or icon of any type.
 Also, inline graphics and images don't require captions due to readability.